IQVIA-ML/TreeParzen.jl/README.md

 ![](https://github.com/IQVIA-ML/TreeParzen.jl/workflows/build/badge.svg)![Licence](https://img.shields.io/badge/License-BSD%203--Clause-lime.svg?style=flat)

-This is a beta release, it is not yet registered as a Julia package.
+This is a beta release, the package is registered in the general registry.

 ## Introduction

-TreeParzen.jl is a pure Julia port of the Hyperopt Python library.
+TreeParzen.jl is a pure Julia port of the Hyperopt Python library, with an interface to [MLJ](https://github.com/alan-turing-institute/MLJ.jl) for use as a hyperparameter tuning strategy.

 > *Hyperopt is a Python library for serial and parallel optimization over awkward search spaces, which may include real-valued, discrete, and conditional dimensions.* - [Hyperopt: Distributed Asynchronous Hyper-parameter Optimization](http://hyperopt.github.io/hyperopt) ([GitHub](https://github.com/hyperopt/hyperopt))